Australian Cybersecurity Statistics 2026

 Key Enforcement Trends:

-- Repeat Offenders: Organizations with multiple breaches face 300% higher penalties
+- Repeat Offenders: Organisations with multiple breaches face 300%+ higher penalties

-- Cooperation Discount: Proactive disclosure and cooperation reduce penalties by 40%
+- Cooperation Discount: Proactive disclosure and cooperation continue to reduce penalties by 30-40%

 Incident Volume